-Travel guide about Singapore from Expedia Youtube channel.
+Travel guide about Singapore from Expedia YouTube channel

 It has everything ranging from gardens, museums, amusement parks, skyscrapers, street food, make-shift markets, temples, monasteries and signature statues to keep the visitors amused.

 The world’s most giant observation wheel stands upright in the beautiful Singapore for visitors to take their experience to another level.
 The view from the Singapore Flyer is splendid.
-It not only gives a picture of the Singapore but also some significant parts of Indonesia and Malaysia.
+It not only gives a picture of the country but also some significant parts of Indonesia and Malaysia.

 An image of well-lit shacks, soulful music in the background, kids and adults playing, sandcastles and giggles come into the mind whenever the word island pops up.
 Singapore, though not exactly a beach destination, offers quite a few beaches embodying crystal clear waters and sparkling sands.

 Sentosa Island is ideal for the beachy vibes to take over your trip and make it more exciting and fun.

 Siloso Beach is another spot to relax and watch the waves crashing on the shore while the sun sets, leaving behind hues of pink, red and yellow with a vast blue sky as a backdrop.
 You can also visit the country’s only preserved fort called the Fort Siloso.
 Adventure junkies can find solace with the water sports, water-propelled jet packs, deep sea diving and Flying Trapeze on the picturesque Island.